YusufLisawi/Autogit/README.md

     -c or --commitonly: Only add and commit changes, but do not push.
     -p or --pushonly: Only push changes, but do not add or commit.
     -cp or --commitpush: Add, commit, and push changes.
+    -b, --branch      Specify the branch to push changes to.
     -m or --message: Use a custom commit message.
 By default, the commit message is "Automated commit".
     -h or --help: Display help information.